maltek/swift-frida/README.md

 # swift-frida

-Swift runtime interop from Frida.
+Swift runtime interop from Frida -- interact with iOS apps written in Swift, using Frida.
 (See [frida-swift](https://github.com/frida/frida-swift) instead, if you're looking to talk to Frida from Swift code you write.)

 ## Status

-This is a work-in-progress, so expect some bugs and missing functionality!
+The functionality described below is mostly stable and working, but probably still has some bugs that need to be fixed (please report them!).

-I'm mainly testing things on iOS 11.1.2 (64bit), every now and then also on iOS 9.3.5 (32bit).
-I haven't looked at any other platform at all.
-I'm only testing with Apps using Swift 4.0 at the moment.
+I'm mainly testing things on iOS 11.1.2 (64bit), and on iOS 9.3.5 (32bit).
+Other operating systems are not supported.
+Only apps using Swift 4.0.* are supported at the moment.

 ## Available APIs